 While the betting companies were lagging behind demand, many gamers started betting using the skins that they had collected from their own gaming activities.
-This allowed gamers to use their skins as a kind of virtual currency for betting.
+This allowed gamers to use their skins as a kind of cryptocurrency for betting.

 It is also possible to sell skins for real money, something that means successful esports skins bettors can actually make some genuine profit from their betting.
 It will be interesting to see how the concept of skin betting develops in the online computer games world in the years to come.